Do You Actually Have to Exercise to Lose Weight?

 - Group three lost just 1.2 percent of their body weight.

 Seriously, What is Going on Here?
 When you’re looking at an exercise study where a whopping 72 percent of the participants lost nothing or even GAINED weight, your first question is probably what’s up with this study.
 The bottom line here is that exercise alone doesn’t translate to weight loss.
 Eating behaviors are a much better indicator of shedding pounds.
 What You Can’t Take From This Study – the idea that exercise is without value.
 Far from it.
 Engaging in physical activity is one of the healthiest decisions you can make – it just won’t translate into weight loss on its own.
 Your own eating decisions have to play into the game somewhere.
-Healthy eating MUST play a role in any weight loss plan, and 22 Days makes it easy with our complete line of nutrition bars.
+Healthy eating MUST play a role in any weight loss plan.
 Get the essential nutrition you need to fuel your body and help boost weight loss.
 Exercise can help, as long as you don’t compensate for calories burned by consuming more.
-Our energy and protein bars are a great way to control portions and keep calories in check.